zammad/zammad-user-documentation/advanced/ticket-actions/link.rst

 Link types
-   There are different types of links between tickets as you might have already seen in :doc:`merge` or :doc:`split`: parent/child links and normal links.
+   There are different types of links between tickets as you might have already seen in :doc:`merge <merge>` or :doc:`split <split>` tickets: parent/child links and normal links.
 The first pair is used for split and merged tickets.
    The normal link is useful when there is no logical hierarchy between tickets.

    However, if you have a main issue and want to create sub tasks, you could link to the main one as a parent of the sub tickets.